New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

-Palliative care primarily focuses on non-contagious causes of death, as noncontagious diseases represent a significant majority of worldwide deaths, according to the World Health Organization.62 Most adult patients needing palliative care suffer from progressive, non-cancerous diseases, followed by patients that suffer from cancerous diseases.
-However, an exception is made for Africa, where the vast majority of patients needing palliative care suffer terminal illness related to HIV/AIDS.61
+According to the World Health Organization, palliative care primarily focuses on non-contagious causes of death, as noncontagious diseases represent a significant majority of worldwide deaths.
+Most adult patients needing palliative care suffer from progressive, non-cancerous diseases, followed by patients that suffer from cancerous diseases.
+However, an exception is made for Africa, where the vast majority of patients needing palliative care suffer terminal illnesses related to HIV/AIDS.

-The WHO estimates that 78% of adults and 98% of children requiring palliative care live in low to middle income countries, however, palliative care availability and utilization are highest among adults who are in higher-income countries.62
+The WHO estimates that 78% of adults and 98% of children requiring palliative care live in low to middle-income countries.
+However, palliative care availability and utilization are highest among adults who are in higher-income countries.

 Studies have been performed to evaluate the international availability of palliative care.
-One study found that 58% of the 230 countries evaluated had one or more palliative care systems available.61 Other studies indicate that specialty-level palliative care was only available in 30-45% of countries.62,63 It was also noted in another study that up to 83% of the world’s population live in countries with limited or no access to opioid medications that are critical in addressing end of life pain relief.64
+One study found that 58% of the 230 countries had one or more available palliative care systems.
+Other studies indicate that specialty-level palliative care was only available in 30-45% of countries.
+It was also noted in another study that up to 83% of the world’s population live in countries with limited or no access to opioid medications that are critical in addressing end-of-life pain relief.

-The WHO has identified the most common illnesses that require palliative care for adults and children:62
+The WHO has identified the most common illnesses that require palliative care for adults and children:

 Cancer, cardiovascular diseases, liver cirrhosis, congenital anomalies (excluding heart abnormalities), blood and immune disorders, HIV/AIDS, meningitis, kidney diseases, neurological disorders, and neonatal conditions.